 Highly regarded by his colleagues at hospital and community agencies in Ottawa, the National Capital region and across Ontario, Dr. Cappelli has worked tirelessly to provide effective mental health care, and to improve accessibility of mental health services for all young people.

-Dr. Cappelli is also the Director of Psychiatric & Mental Health Research at the Children’s Hospital of Eastern Ontario (CHEO), Adjunct Professor of Psychology, Professor of Psychiatry, and a Member of the Faculty of Graduate and Post-Doctoral Studies at the University of Ottawa.
+Dr. Cappelli is also the Senior Clinician-Scientist at the Ontario Provincial Centre of Excellence for Child and Youth Mental, Adjunct Professor of Psychology, Clinical Investigator, CHEO Research Institute Professor of Psychiatry, and a Member of the Faculty of Graduate and Post-Doctoral Studies at the University of Ottawa.

 In addition to his clinical activities, Dr. Cappelli has a passion for teaching and research, and has received several awards and recognition for his many years of work and support of mental health research and service.
 He sits on national, provincial and regional advisory and policy committees, and is currently on the Board of Directors for Stella’s Place – a unique and forward thinking centre for youth mental health.
 Dr. Cappelli is committed to the development and training of new psychologists and health clinical scientists, and is/has been a mentor to clinical trainees and post-graduate students, many of whom are currently working in Ottawa.